 Participants will use screenwriting software for all writing submitted for critique (access to free screenwriting software will be provided).
 Most writers prefer, however, using a pen and paper for the in-class writing exercises, although laptops are welcome in the classroom.

-All programs at The Screenplay Workshop are taught by professional screenwriters and meet in our central Austin classrooms (near 38 St and Guadalupe).
+All programs at The Screenplay Workshop are taught by professional screenwriter and script consultant Jill Chamberlain and meet in our central Austin classrooms (near 38 St and Guadalupe).
 Early registration is encouraged.